 It is usually caused by rubbing of another surface on the dog’s skin, which in turn causes the harder rough callused skin to grow as protection over the soft skin.

-Dog’s that lay on their fronts might develop calluses lower on the elbow, whilst dog’s that lay on their side might develop a callus on the side or upper part of the elbow – both as a result of rubbing their elbows on the ground.
+Dog’s that lay on their fronts might develop calluses lower on the elbow, whilst dog’s that lay on their side might develop a callus on the side of their elbows or hocks.

 Examples of dog elbow callus creams and butters are:

 - ResQ Organics Pet Skin Treatment (on Amazon)

 The use of dog elbow protectors, sleeves, pads, and wraps are also an option to provide padding for an elbow.